JvanKatwijk/qt-dab/README.md

 gridcolor=red
 ```

-The Qt-DAB program now searches - if available - for TII (transmitter identification information) data in the FIC.
+The Qt-DAB program searches - if available - for TII (transmitter identification information) data in the FIC.
 If TII data is available, the small label at the bottom of the Technical Details widget will color green, and the main ID if the transmitters is shown.
 Also the list of geographical positions of the transmitters of the SFN is printed on the terminal.
 If the identification of the transmitter received can be decoded, it will be shown at the bottom line of the Technical Data Widget.

 The periodicity of the search for the data defining the position of the transmitter received can be set by adding a line to the `.qt-dab.ini` file

 ```
 tii_delay=xxx
 ```

-where xxx is the number of seconds.
+where `xxx` is the number of seconds.
 Default of the delay is 20 seconds.

 --------------------------------------------------------------------------------
 A note on intermittent sound
 -------------------------------------------------------------------------------

-In some cases, in some periods of listening, the sound is (or at least seems)
-interrupted.
-There are two different causes for this
+In some cases, in some periods of listening, the sound is (or at least seems) interrupted.
+There are two different causes for this:

-First of all the incoming signal is weak and audio packages do not pass the
-many controls that are executed.
-This shows in the widget
-"technical data", not all the colored bars at the bottom are 100 percent green.
-An audio package represents 24 milliseconds of audio, loss of a few packages
-leads to an interruption of the sound.
+First of all the incoming signal is weak and audio packages do not pass the many controls that are executed.
+This shows in the widget "technical data", not all the colored bars at the bottom are 100 percent green.
+An audio package represents 24 milliseconds of audio, loss of a few packages leads to an interruption of the sound.

 A second reason has to do with system parameters.
-Too small a buffersize
-in the audio driver causes too high a frequency of calls to a callback
+Too small a buffersize in the audio driver causes too high a frequency of calls to a callback function.
-function.
 In Linux this shows by an underrun reported by the alsa sound system.
-The buffer size can be set (in multiples of 256 audio samples)
-by the value of "latency" in the ".ini" file.
+The buffer size can be set (in multiples of 256 audio samples) by the value of "latency" in the `.ini` file.
 The default value is 1.

-On my RPI 2 - with Stretch - latency=2 works best.
+On my RPI 2 - with Stretch - `latency=2` works best.

 # Copyright